isprojects/mstform/packages/mstform/README.md

     foo: types.string
 });

+// we create an instance of the model const o = M.create({ foo: "FOO" });

-// we expose this field in our model const form = new Form(M, {
+// we expose this field in our form const form = new Form(M, {
     foo: new Field(converters.string)
 });

-// we now create an instance of the model const o = M.create({ foo: "FOO" });

 class MyForm extends Component {
     constructor(props) {